piersfinlayson/software-defined-retro-rom/ci/docker/README.md

 # Docker

-This directory contains Dockerfiles for building the SDRR project in a consistent environment.
+This directory contains Dockerfiles for building One ROM in a consistent environment.

-* `Dockerfile.build` - creates `sdrr-build` container for building the SDRR project.
+* `Dockerfile.build` - creates `sdrr-build` container for building One ROM.
 * `Dockerfile` - creates `sdrr` tooling and firmware, using `sdrr-build` container.

 Uses: